ForgeRock/forgeops/bin/OpenShift-README.md

 this section.

 If you are using an IAM account with limited privileges, you will first need to create an IAM role and associated policy that has the necessary privileges.
+You will need help from an AWS admin to complete this.
 A sample policy file is included in the repo in forgeops/etc/os-aws-policy.
 This will work without modifications or you can tailor it to suit your environment.

 Create the policy: